schalkventer/example-podcast-api/README.md

 - ✅ User sees a preview image of seasons for specific show
 - ✅ User sees the amount of episodes as number for a season
-- ✅ User should see a human-readable date to when a show was uploaded
 - ✅ User are able to go back to a show view from an season-specific view

 ---